yie1d/pydoll/docs/en/features/advanced/behavioral-captcha-bypass.md

 ---

 **Remember**: Pydoll provides the mechanism to click on captchas, but your environment (IP, fingerprint, behavior) determines success.
 This is not a magic solution, it's a tool that works when used in the right environment with proper configuration.
+For challenges that require image recognition or puzzle solving, consider using **[CapSolver](https://dashboard.capsolver.com/passport/register?inviteCode=WPhTbOsbXEpc)** — use code **PYDOLL** for an extra 6% balance bonus.